 Mark was born on October 12, 2012.
-These articles were written shortly before his birth (it was a great catharsis!) and document the nine months of pregnant where I was definitely not glowing.
-Up-to-date stories coming up as well!
+These articles were written shortly before his birth (it was a great catharsis!) document the nine months of pregnancy when I was definitely not glowing.

 Maybe I have been a bit too candid about the whole pregnancy thing.
-And maybe I have been too cynical lately.
+And perhaps I have been too cynical lately.

 After all, I’m supposed to be that glowing-about-to-give-birth-woman.

-Blame my sarcasms and tongue-in-cheek attitude and articles on my French side—you know how much French like to complain about nothing and everything!
+Blame my sarcasm and tongue-in-cheek attitude and articles on my French side—you know how much French like to complain about nothing and everything!

 So let’s be appreciative a bit for a change.
 It’s good for my karma and I take my karma seriously these days (yes, being pregnant makes you superstitious, I find).